AdaCore/gnatstudio/docs/tutorial/building.rst

 Select the icon `Build Main: sdc.adb` on the toolbar (fourth icon from the right): this will launch a complete build of the *sdc* application.
-Note also that you can use a key binding directly instead of this tool bar button (:kbd:`F4`), or use the corresponding menu item `Build->Project->Sdc->sdc.adb`.
+Note also that you can use a key binding directly instead of this tool bar button (:kbd:`F4`), or use the corresponding menu item `Build->Project->sdc.adb`.
-If you use the menu item, an extra intermediate dialog is displayed showing the actual command line that will be used by GNAT Studio.
+An extra intermediate dialog is displayed showing the actual command line that will be used by GNAT Studio.
 Pressing :kbd:`Execute` will launch the build as well.

 The build has generated a number of errors in a new window: the *Locations* tree, displayed in the bottom area.
 The errors are also highlighted in the